STATWORX/zero-shot-text-classification/blog.md

 but among the most frequent ones are sentiment analysis, topic, intent, spam, and hate speech classification.

 The standard approach to text classification is training a classifier in a supervised regime.
-To do so, one needs pairs of text and associated categories (aka labels) from the domain of interest.
+To do so, one needs pairs of text and associated categories (aka labels) from the domain of interest as training data.
 Then, any classifier (e.g., a neural network) can learn a mapping function from the text to the most likely category.
-While this approach can work quite well for many settings, its feasibility highly depends on the availability of hand-labeled training pairs.
+While this approach can work quite well for many settings, its feasibility highly depends on the availability of those hand-labeled training pairs.

-Though pre-trained language models like BERT can reduce the amount of labeled training data needed, it does not make it obsolete altogether.
+Though pre-trained language models like BERT can reduce the amount of data needed, it does not make it obsolete altogether.
 For real-world applications, data availability remains therefore the biggest hurdle.